A Joint Venture of Providence Healthcare, St. Joseph’s Health Centre and St. Michael’s Hospital

 Ethics Grand Rounds at Providence

 Every month (except over the summer), Ethics Grand Rounds are held over the lunch hour, exploring a different ethical topic.
 The Rounds are open to everyone (Providence staff, volunteers, patients, residents and clients).
-Here are some of the topics discussed:
+Topics discussed have included:

 - Ethical Issues in Geriatric Care: Can Family Members Help as Medical Interpreters?